Marco Wanderwitz: Political career

-Member of Parliament, 2002–present
+Member of Parliament, 2002–2025

-Since the 2002 elections, Wanderwitz has been a member of the German Bundestag, representing the Chemnitzer Umland – Erzgebirgskreis II district.
+From the 2002 elections, Wanderwitz was a member of the German Bundestag, representing the Chemnitzer Umland – Erzgebirgskreis II district.
 Following his term as vice chairman of the Young Group within the CDU/CSU parliamentary group from 2002 until 2005, he later served as the group's chairman from 2005 until 2014.

 Wanderwitz always entered the German Bundestag as directly elected deputy.
 In the 2005 elections he reached 37.5 percent of primary votes.
 He was also a candidate from CDU party for the federal electoral district of Chemnitz Umland/Erzgebirge District II in 2009, when he reached 41.2% of the primary vote in the general election of the 2009.

 In 2006, Wanderwitz joined Friedrich Merz and eight other parliamentarians who filed a complaint at the Federal Constitutional Court against the disclosure of additional sources of income; the complaint was ultimately unsuccessful.

 In the negotiations to form a coalition government of the Christian Democrats (CDU together with the Bavarian CSU) and the FDP following the 2009 federal elections, Wanderwitz was part of the CDU/CSU delegation in the working group on social affairs and labor policy, led by Ronald Pofalla and Dirk Niebel.

 In the negotiations to form a Grand Coalition of the Christian Democrats and the SPD following the 2013 federal elections, Wanderwitz was part of the CDU/CSU delegation in the working group on cultural and media affairs, led by Michael Kretschmer and Klaus Wowereit.
 From January 2014 he served as chairman of the CDU/CSU working group for culture and media and thereby a speaker of cultural and media policy of this group.
 He was also a full member of the Committee on Legal Affairs and Consumer Protection.